Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

     unzip ~/<PATH_TO_CONFIGURATION_BUNDLE>/<CONFIGURATION_BUNDLE>.zip (unzip top-layer.zip)
     ```

-    Update config.toml in top level device as the following.
-After you unzip the installation files and before run ./install.sh on the top level device, open the config.toml file, update the image url and add the client token info (this is only required if the url is for a private repo).
-Please refer [Quickstart: Deploy a connected registry to an IoT Edge device](quickstart-deploy-connected-registry-iot-edge-cli.md) if you are not familar how to create a client token.
-And you also make sure the client token get the permissions to pull all the required images.

-    ```json
-    [agent.config]
-    image = "mycontainerregistry001.azurecr.io/azureiotedge-agent:1.2"

-    [agent.config.auth]
-    serveraddress = "mycontainerregistry001.azurecr.io"
-    username = "huangliconnectedregistryeuap15-client-token"
-    password = "COkPGJ84ZnClqytxmNSKaP=8ocMEESli"
-    ```

-    Run ./install.sh, input the ip and host name.
+    Unzip the installation files and run ./install.sh, input the ip and host name.
 All are done for top layer device deployment.
 Run iotedge list to double check if all modules are running well.

-    Update config.toml in lower level device as the following.
-The lower device need pull the IoT edge images from top level connected registry and it is required to provide the token info in the config file.
-After you unzip the installation files and before run ./install.sh on the lower device, open the config.toml file, and add the following section to pass the client token info.
-And you also make sure the client token get the permissions to pull all the required images.

-    ```json
-    [agent.config.auth]
-    serveraddress = "$upstream:8000"
-    username = "huangliconnectedregistryeuap15-client-token"
-    password = "COkPGJ84ZnClqytxmNSKaP=8ocMEESli"
-    ```

-    Run ./install.sh, input the ip and host name and parent hostname.
+    Repeat the same steps in lower level device.
+Unzip files and run ./install.sh.
+Input the ip, host name and parent hostname.
     All are done for lower layer deployment.
 Run iotedge list to double check if all modules are running well.

     If there're any problems e.g. invalid deployment manifest.
 You need manually redeploy the modules.
 Refer the next session on how to make a deployment manually on top or lower device.